Key Issues Impacting Healthcare Delivery

 Mark’s work in community engagement, spans decades and he has been responsible for delivering community change programs to reduce water consumption and environmental pollution.
 He is an avid traveller, a lover of cruising and has a keen interest for human health through water.

-Sue Walker is an Australian nurse, conference director, CPD specialist, and nurse educator with a strong public health focus with experience spanning clinical practice, leadership, education and health system improvement.
+Sue is an Australian nurse educator, conference director and CPD specialist with extensive experience in clinical practice, leadership, education and public health.

-Below is a snapshot of the Conference Program – full conference program still to be finalised.
+Below is a snapshot of the Conference Program:

 1800 – 1900: Welcome Drinks and Registration Function